Spoon Fishing For Trout: Guide Tactics For More Trout

 Silver, gold, or brightly colored spoons with reflective surfaces are generally very effective, as they create a flash that can be seen from a distance.
 Having a spoon with the above colors combined with some flash is often my first choice over dull-colored spoons.

-Three Most Effective Techniques For Spoon Fishing For Trout
+Three Most Effective Spoon Fishing Techniques To Catch Trout

-Depending on the depth and speed of the river, you may need to allow the spoon to sink before starting the retrieve.
+Depending on the depth and speed of the river, I may need to allow the spoon to sink before starting the retrieve.
 I’ll discuss proper depth below.

 Method #3: This is a jigging-type method.
 With this method, cast the spoon out and across the river, allowing it to sink to the bottom.
-Lift the rod tip from waist height to a few feet over your head, then lower the rod and repeat.
+Lift the rod tip from waist height to a few feet over my head, then I lower the rod and repeat.

 Three to four-foot movements of the rod tip are usually perfect.
 This jigging up and down motion creates a fluttering effect, resembling an injured baitfish, which triggers a strike response in large trout.
 This method is particularly effective near waterfalls, behind large obstacles, and in pocket water where trout tend to congregate.

-I use these same methods when fishing spoons for steelhead and salmon in rivers and they are very effective.
+I use these same methods when fishing spoons for steelhead and salmon in rivers.

 How Fast To Reel A Spoon For Trout?

-The speed at which you reel in the spoon depends on the spoon’s action, the current speed, and the trout’s activity level.
+The speed at which I reel in the spoon depends on the spoon’s action, the current speed, and the trout’s activity level.

-But let me make one thing clear, it is crucial to maintain a desirable side-to-side wobble and avoid excessive spinning so you need to reel in only fast enough to get the spoon working well.
+It is crucial to maintain a desirable side-to-side wobble and avoid excessive spinning, so I only reel in fast enough to get the spoon working well.

 Generally, a slow to medium retrieve speed is most effective, but different spoons may require variations in retrieval speed.
-If the spoon spins or pops out on the surface, you are reeling too fast or the current speed combined with your reeling is too fast for the spoon.
+If the spoon spins or pops out on the surface, I know I am reeling too fast, or the current speed combined with me reeling is too fast for the spoon.

 Inactive or neutral trout often require a slower speed and a more erratic retrieve.
-More aggressive trout will hit faster-moving spoons and spoons retrieved with a straight retrieve.
-Aggressive trout will also hit a slow erratic retrieve which is why I use this type of retrieve the most.
+More aggressive trout will hit faster-moving spoons and a straight retrieve.
+Aggressive trout will also hit a slower erratic retrieve, which is why I use this type of retrieve the most.

 How Deep To Fish Spoons For Trout?

-Determining the appropriate depth to fish spoons for trout in bigger deeper rivers is vital.
-In most cases, the trout are found close to the bottom, but that does not mean that your spoon should be dragging along the bottom.
+Determining the appropriate depth to fish spoons for trout in bigger and deeper rivers is vital.
+In most cases, the trout are found close to the bottom, but that does not mean my spoon should be dragging along the bottom, because it shouldn’t be.

-To target trout effectively, aim to keep the spoon approximately 2 to 3 feet above their heads.
-In very clear water or when the trout are aggressive, adjustments may be necessary, and you may be fine to target depths of 5 to 6 feet above their heads.
+To target trout effectively, I aim to keep the spoon approximately two to three feet above the trout’s heads.
+In very clear water or when the trout are aggressive, adjustments may be necessary, and I may be fine to target depths of five to six feet above their heads.

-The goal is to keep the spoon within their strike zone since trout prefer to feed upwards.
+The goal is to keep my spoon within their strike zone since trout prefer to feed upwards.
 Keeping the spoon off the bottom also helps minimize snags.

 In my experience, getting the spoon closer to the trout increases the likelihood of provoking a strike.
 Therefore, the closer the spoon is to the trout, the better.

-However, it can be challenging to determine the exact depth or height at which the spoon should be presented in deeper water especially if you don’t know how deep the water is and at what level the trout are holding.
+However, it can be challenging to determine the exact depth or height at which the spoon should be presented in deeper water, especially if I don’t know how deep the water is and at what level the trout are holding or feeding.
 I will discuss my tactics for finding the right depth below.

 Fishing Spoons High for Trout

-In shallower rivers lakes or ponds, or areas less than 6 feet deep, you can start reeling in the spoon as soon as it hits the water to keep it higher in the water column.
-Sometimes, the spoon may only be a foot or two below the surface, which can be deep enough if the spot is 5 feet deep or less.
+In shallower rivers, lakes, or ponds, or areas less than six feet deep, I can start reeling in the spoon as soon as it hits the water to keep it higher in the water column.
+Sometimes, the spoon may only be a foot or two below the surface, which can be deep enough if the spot is five feet deep or less, or if the trout are looking up and feeding high.

-In shallow water, you may need to keep your rod tip high to keep the spoon elevated and prevent it from hitting the bottom.
-The height of your rod tip will depend on the current speed, spoon weight, and the desired depths.
+In shallow water, I may need to keep my rod tip high to keep the spoon elevated and prevent it from hitting the bottom.
+The height of my rod tip will depend on the current speed, spoon weight, and the desired depths.

-If you find that the spoon is still hitting the bottom with a waist-high rod tip, elevate it to head height or slightly higher.
+If I find that the spoon is still hitting the bottom with a waist-high rod tip, I elevate it to head height or slightly higher.
 In my experience, lifting the rod tip over my head is rarely necessary.

 Fishing Spoons Deep For Trout

-To achieve greater depths, cast straight across or slightly upriver, allowing the spoon to sink before starting the retrieve.
-The longer you wait and let the spoon sink, the deeper it will go.
+To achieve greater depths, I cast straight across or slightly upriver, allowing the spoon to sink before starting the retrieve.
+The longer I wait and let the spoon sink, the deeper it will go.

-If you consistently find the spoon bumping the bottom, it indicates that you are fishing too deep.
-To adjust, abruptly lift the rod tip by about 3 to 6 feet, which should raise the spoon accordingly.
+If I consistently find the spoon bumping the bottom, it indicates that I am fishing too deep.
+To adjust, I will abruptly lift the rod tip by three to six feet, which should raise the spoon accordingly.
 Keeping the rod tip elevated will help maintain the spoon at a higher level.

 It’s important to note that trout may be close to the bottom or suspended a few feet off it, and this will affect their visibility and catchability, especially if the spoon is below them.